The Nature of Intelligence

 What is intelligence?

 In the wider context of artificial life, human intelligence is discussed as a model for artificial intelligence (AI).
 However, let us begin in this section with some possible general observations.
 As we worked our way through our formative school years, we gained a relative perception of intelligence in terms of how some pupils are judged smarter than others.
 However, even at this level, we recognised that intelligence can be selective in the sense that pupils can be `smart` at some subjects, while `not-so-smart` at others.
 For example, an ability to spell does not necessarily imply an ability to write a beautiful poem or book.
-Later in life, we also recognise that some people, who are acknowledged to be very smart, can lack the ability to doing anything of a practical nature.
+Later in life, we also recognise that some people, who are acknowledged to be very smart, can lack the ability to do anything of a practical nature.
 Even at this common-sense level, it would appear that intelligence is composed of a range of differing abilities.
 However, on a more formal level, a cognitive or behavioural psychologist might wish to breakdown the notion of intelligence into the following attributes, e.g.

 - Perception Skills